 Youth Collection

-The Youth Collection, designed for the adult study of children's and young adult literature, contains more than 20,000 trade books, related reference sources, and a growing number of materials in electronic formats.
-Although a small historical collection is maintained, the focus of the Youth Collection is on recently published materials representing many genres, curriculum areas, and grades PK-12.
+The Youth Collection, designed for the adult study of children's and young adult literature, contains more than 28,000 trade books, related reference sources, and a growing number of materials in electronic formats.
+Although a small historical collection is maintained, the focus of the Youth Collection is on recently published materials for people from birth through age 18.

-Staff are responsible for development of children’s/young adult materials, providing reference service for patrons using those materials, providing bibliographic instruction for patrons using those materials, maintaining and evaluating the collection, and serving as a professional resource for Iowa educators.
+Staff are responsible for selecting new materials, providing reference services, providing bibliographic instruction, maintaining and evaluating the collection, and serving as a professional resource for Iowa educators.

 Description of the Collection